Spotting a gas bubble around the giant black hole in the center of the “Milky Way”

 Astronomers have observed the transient appearance of a bubble of gas revolving at “amazing” speeds around the black hole in the center of the galaxy that includes the Earth, according to a scientific study published last Thursday.

-The discovery of this bubble, which did not last more than a few hours, provides information about the behavior of black holes.
+The discovery of this bubble, which did not last more than a few hours, provides information regarding the behavior of black holes.
 What increases the mystery of these astronomical objects is that they are not visible in every sense of the word, as the force of their gravity prevents even light from escaping from them.

-The giant black hole “Sagittarius A” located in the center of the Milky Way is about 27,000 light-years away from the planet, and it was discovered thanks to the movement of stars that revolve around it.
+The giant black hole “Sagittarius A” located in the center of the Milky Way is regarding 27,000 light-years away from the planet, and it was discovered thanks to the movement of stars that revolve around it.
 Last May, the IHT International Network of Radio Astronomy Observatories published the first image of the ring of matter that resonates with the black hole before being sucked into it.

 The ALMA telescope, one of these observatories located in Chile, detected a “very surprising” signal in the Sagittarius A observation data, astrophysicist Masek Wilgus of Germany’s Max Planck Institute for Radio Astronomy told AFP.